donbluengmi/ERC20SafetyLockExtension/README.md

 ## Implementation

-Add the ERC20SafetyLockExtension contract to your code and let your ERC20 contract iherit from it (```Solidity contract ERC20Token is lockextension```), then add the modifier "lockable" to the "transfer" and "transferFrom" functions like so:
+Add the ERC20SafetyLockExtension contract to your code and let your ERC20 contract iherit from it (```contract ERC20Token is lockextension```), then add the modifier "lockable" to the "transfer" and "transferFrom" functions like so:

 ```Solidity
     function transfer(address recipient, uint256 amount) external lockable(msg.sender, recipient) override returns (bool) {